KaiKai7/TeleFormer/TeleFormer Privacy Policy.md

 **1. Introduction**

-This Privacy Policy ("Policy") explains how BlackBoxAutomationApps ("Developer") collects, uses, and discloses information in connection with the TeleFormer application ("App").
+This Privacy Policy explains how BlackBoxAutomationApps collects, uses, and discloses information in connection with the TeleFormer application.

 **2. Information We Do Not Collect**